liadVax/SnakeGame/README.md

 ## snake game in java

-made this game after learning gui in java at opp course,
+made this game after learning gui in java at opp course

 ### instructions:
 - eat the red apples to get score